mousepawmedia/devdocs/source/serverconfig/config.rst

 Thank Yous
 -----------------------------

-I've been helped by a whole lot of lovely people in configuring the servers and solving problems.
+We've been helped by a whole lot of lovely people in configuring the servers and solving problems.

 - AtomicSpark (#ubuntu-offtopic): Unexpected security advice, help with HTML5,